thomas-brandstaetter/openloco/README.md

 # openloco - The open logic controller

-openloco is an open source implementation of IEC 61131-3 languages, STL, IL, FBD, LD
+openloco is an open source implementation of IEC 61131-3 languages - espacially STL

+Take a look on the develop branch to see recent developments.

 ## Make IEC 61131-3 great again